MovingBlocks/Terasology/README.markdown

 * [Hunger](https://github.com/Terasology/Hunger) - makes the player slowly gets hungry (needs actual GUI work and ways to then actually eat food though).
 Console `hungerCheck` for stats
 * [LightAndShadowResources](https://github.com/Terasology/LightAndShadowResources) - IMMA FIRIN’ MAH LASR!!
 Art assets for the Light & Shadow concept
 * [Malicious](https://github.com/Terasology/Malicious) - a series of module security tests to check that modules cannot do naughty things when running
 * [Maze](https://github.com/Terasology/Maze) - a maze generator.
-Right-click with the provided maze tool on one block then again on another and a maze will generate between
+Right-click with the provided maze tool on one block then again on another and a maze will generate between the two points (in multiple layers if the area is tall enough)
 * [Minerals](https://github.com/Terasology/Minerals) - a large collection of mineral blocks
 * [MoreLights](https://github.com/Terasology/MoreLights) - assorted illuminated blocks
 * [NameGenerator](https://github.com/Terasology/NameGenerator) - can create random themed names for use by other modules, or via console using commands like `generateNameList 10`